philippemezzadri/frisquet-esphome/README.md

 ## Installation

+**Note:** for the previous installation method (deprecated) based on custom components, see [here](doc/custom_components.md).

-The Frisquet ESPHome component concists in two custom components:
+The Frisquet ESPHome component concists in two components:

-- `HeatCurveClimate.h` a custom `Climate` component that will control the boiler water setpoint based on external temperature measurement and ambiant temperature setpoint.
+- `heat_curve_climate` a `climate` component that will control the boiler water setpoint based on external temperature measurement and ambiant temperature setpoint.
-- `FrisquetBoilerFloatOutput.h` a custom `Output` component that will actually communicate with the Frisquet boiler.
+- `friquet_boiler` a `output` component that will actually communicate with the Frisquet boiler.

-Both files `HeatCurveClimate.h` and `FrisquetBoilerFloatOutput.h` must be copied in your `esphome` configuration folder.
+The complete folder `components`must be copied in your `esphome` configuration folder.

 Your `yaml` configuration file must show at minimum the following code: